dart-lang/labs/pkgs/timezone/README.md

 We are using [IANA Time Zone Database](http://www.iana.org/time-zones) to build our databases.

-We are currently building three different database variants:
+We currently build three different database variants:

 - default (doesn't contain deprecated and historical zones with some exceptions like US/Eastern).
 361kb